polkadot-developers/polkadot-docs/develop/blockchains/deployment/overview.md

     end
 ```

 - Local Development and Testing - the process begins with local development and testing.
 Developers focus on building the runtime by selecting and configuring the necessary pallets while refining network features.
-In this phase, it's essential to run a local testnet to simulate multi-node interactions, verify transactions, and ensure the blockchain behaves as expected.
+In this phase, it's essential to run a local testnet to verify transactions and ensure the blockchain behaves as expected.
 Thorough testing is conducted, not only for individual components but also for interactions between pallets

+- Runtime Compilation - Polkadot SDK-based blockchains are built with Wasm, a highly portable and efficient format.
+Compiling your blockchain's runtime into Wasm ensures it can be executed reliably across various environments, guaranteeing network-wide compatibility and security.
+The [srtool](https://github.com/paritytech/srtool){target=\_blank} is helpful for this purpose since it allows you to compile Deterministic Runtimes (for more on this, see the [Building Deterministic Runtimes](TODO:update-path){target=\_blank} guide)

 - Generate Chain Specifications - the chain spec file defines the structure and configuration of your blockchain.
 It includes initial node identities, session keys, and other parameters.
 Defining a precise chain specification ensures that your network will operate smoothly and according to your intended design

-- Runtime Compilation - Polkadot SDK-based blockchains are built with Wasm, a highly portable and efficient format.
-Compiling your blockchain's runtime into Wasm ensures it can be executed reliably across various environments, guaranteeing network-wide compatibility and security.
-The [srtool](https://github.com/paritytech/srtool){target=\_blank} is helpful for this purpose since it allows you to compile Deterministic Runtimes (for more on this, see the [Building Deterministic Runtimes](TODO:update-path){target=\_blank} guide)

 - Deployment Environment - whether launching a local test network or a production-grade blockchain, selecting the proper infrastructure is vital.
 For further information about these topics, see the [Infrastructure](/infrastructure/){target=\_blank} section